-A short-term investment, also called temporary investment or financial guarantee, is a debt or capital guarantee that will be sold or converted into the cash within a year.
+A short-term investment, also called temporary investment or financial guarantee, is a debt or capital guarantee that will be sold or converted into cash within a year.
 In other words, it is an action or bonus that management has to get a quick return and plans to sell in the current accounting period.

 A standard time frame for the collection of short-term investments of 3 to 12 months, although one to three years or even five years is not uncommon for some investors and products.
-Here are five safe and best investments Strategies for growing your money.
+Here are five safe and best investment Strategies for growing your money.

 1- Certificates of Deposit (CDs)

 With a certificate of deposit (CD), deposit money in a bank account and agree not to touch it for a specified period.
 The terms can vary from a couple of months to 5 years.
 In exchange for not moving the money, the bank offers you an interest rate higher than the APY of 0.09% that you would obtain with a traditional savings account.
 Generally, this is the higher the interest rate.
 Some pay more than 3% APY.

 You can withdraw money from a CD before the expiration date, but you will pay the penalty for doing so.
 The rate is usually several months of interest, although it depends on the time you withdraw the funds.
 You can pay only one month of interest on the money withdrawn within three months after the due date.
 But he could pay a 12-month interest if he retires more than two years before the CD matures.
 For this reason, CDs are only a good option if you are sure that you will not need the money before your due date.